Carnegie Mellon University

 Overview and Purpose

 Major Instrumental Ensembles is a central, required component of the instrumental performance curricula within the CMU School of Music.
 The purpose of the major ensembles’ activities is to prepare students for careers as dynamic leaders in professional orchestras, wind ensembles, contemporary ensembles, and other professional music groups.
-By collaborating with a variety of different conductors and soloists on programs that cover a wide variety of styles of music, students develop the many skills necessary to win auditions and hold jobs in professional ensembles.
-Major Instrumental Ensembles also offers students the extraordinary experience of shaping the future of the large ensemble art form by premiering new work, highlighting underappreciated music, and engaging in exciting, new collaborations.
+By collaborating with a variety of different conductors and soloists on programs that cover a wide variety of styles of music, students will develop the many skills necessary to win auditions and hold jobs in professional ensembles.
+Major Instrumental Ensembles also offers students the extraordinary experience of shaping the future of the large ensemble art form by premiering new works, highlighting underappreciated music, and engaging in exciting new collaborations.

-The success of any large instrumental ensemble depends on high-level, intricate collaboration, impeccable organization, and dedication from each and every individual involved.
+The success of any large instrumental ensemble depends on high-level intricate collaboration, impeccable organization, and dedication from each and every individual involved.
 The following protocols and policies have been crafted in order to facilitate incredible musical collaboration and experiences that prepare students to be leaders in the profession.
 These policies pertain to the 4 ensembles included under the umbrella of Major Instrumental Ensembles-- philharmonic, wind ensemble, contemporary ensemble, and opera orchestra– and should be referred to throughout the year.
 Any issues or questions not addressed in this document should be brought directly to ensemble directors.

 Rehearsals